If you see a deceased kangaroo on the road

 If you find a live joey in a deceased female kangaroo, remove it gently from the pouch.
 If it has a firm clasp on the teat you may need to cut the teat from the kangaroo, but make sure the cut end has a safety pin or similar so it cannot be swallowed.

 Collecing and transporting Joeys

 Wrap the joey in a soft towel (if you like, you can rub the towel over the mother’s body first to make it smell of the mother) and keep the joey warm using either the warmth of your body or a hot water bottle wrapped in another blanket.
 Furless joeys are like premature babies: they are unable to regulate their body temperature.

 Common mistakes and how to prevent them:

 - Noise causes stress, which can kill.
 Keep the joey quiet, do not play with it, and keep it away from children, pets and loud noises.

 - Do not force-feed a joey or offer it cows’ milk, as this will cause diarrhoea and may also cause long-term health issues.

-Native Animal Rescue has experienced marsupial rehabilitators, and has other contacts that can assist with rehabilitating kangaroo joeys.
-Please bring the joey into NAR for an check-up, and we will then find the joey a carer.
+Native Animal Rescue has experienced macropod/marsupial rehabilitators and has other contacts that can assist with rehabilitating kangaroo joeys.
+Please bring the joey into NAR for a check-up, and we will then find the joey a carer.